Skip to content

 In most cases you should stick with support for defining models in filesystem.

 In selected situations you might want to define models in server-side code programmatically.
-This is possible by using static method define included with Hitchy ODM's Model API which is exposed as a service component of Hitchy's API (opens new window) named Model.
+This is possible by using static method define included with the Model API of Hitchy's document-oriented database which is exposed as a service component of Hitchy's API named Model.

 Compatibility

-Model gets exposed as a Hitchy service component since version 0.5.0 of Hitchy ODM.
+Model gets exposed as a Hitchy service component since version 0.5.0 of Hitchy's document-oriented database.
 In previous version you need to require() the plugin:

 const { Model } = require( "@hitchy/plugin-odem" );